arnavgautam/TreeHacks2015/Demos/Demo-MobileServices/Demo.md

 	_Updating the Facility Request_

-	> **Speaking Point:** Once we press Accept, the request will go through Mobile Services and now call out to SharePoint and generate the document.
+	> **Speaking Point:** Once we click Accept, the request will go through Mobile Services and now call out to SharePoint and generate the document.

 6. Open **SharePoint** in the browser and go to **OneDrive**.
 Select **My Documents** from the left panel.

-	> **Speaking Point:** We can verify it browsing to the company SharePoint site, we can find a new generated document with our company identity.
+	> **Speaking Point:** We can verify it by browsing to the company SharePoint site.
+We will find a new generated document with our company identity.

-7. Open the **Requests** folder and select the **Word** document created a few seconds ago.
+7. Open the **Requests** folder and select the **Word** document created just now.

 	![Created Word document in SharePoint](Images/created-word-document-in-sharepoint.png?raw=true)

 	_Created Word document in SharePoint_

 8. Switch back to **Visual Studio** and open the **Portable Class Library** properties.
-Make focus on the **Targeting** section and explain that this class library is using Xamarin to integrate with **iOS**.
+Focus on the **Targeting** section and explain that this class library is using Xamarin to integrate with **iOS**.

 	![Multiple targets in Portable Class](Images/multiple-targets-in-portable-class.png?raw=true)